 What is Glutamine?

 Glutamine is the most abundant amino acid in the human body.
-It is often considered conditionally essential, meaning that our bodies can make it endogenously.
+It is often considered conditionally essential, meaning that our bodies can make it itself.
 Although, there may be times where we must get it from food.

 Glutamine & Its Role in The Gut